code42/code42cli/CONTRIBUTING.md

 pyenv activate code42cli
 ```

-**Note**: The CLI supports pythons versions 3.6 through 3.9 for end users.
-However due to some of the build dependencies, you'll need a version >=3.7 for your virtual environment.
+**Note**: The CLI supports pythons versions 3.9 through 3.12 for end users.
 Use `pyenv --versions` to see all versions available for install.
-There are some known issues installing python 3.6 with pyenv on certain OS.

 Use `source deactivate` to exit the virtual environment and `pyenv activate code42cli` to reactivate it.

 ### Windows/Linux

-Install a version of python 3.6 or higher from [python.org](https://python.org).
+Install a version of python 3.9 or higher from [python.org](https://python.org).
 Next, in a directory somewhere outside the project, create and activate your virtual environment:

 ```bash